fltk/fltk/README.OSX.txt

   NOCONFIGURE=1 ./autogen.sh

-- Alternatively, copy the configure script from the last FLTK weekly snapshot to your svn source-code directory.
+- Alternatively, copy the configure script from the last FLTK weekly snapshot to your git source-code directory.

 :END_ADVANCED